viamrobotics/docs/docs/installation/_index.md

 image: "/installation/thumbnails/install.png"
 imageAlt: "Install Viam"
 images: ["/installation/thumbnails/install.png"]
-description: "To use Viam software with your smart machine, install and run the viam-server binary on the computer that is connected to your hardware."
+description: "To use Viam software with your smart machine, install and run the viam-server binary on the computer that will run your smart machine and is connected to your hardware."
 aliases:
   - /installation/prepare/
   - /installation/macos-install/